DynamicsShop/SD-Interface-Courier/SD-Interface-Courier-Release-Notes.md

 #### Enhancements

-- AppSource App - New functionality was added to give the option to users to print the Courier Labels from Azure Blob Storage.

 - AppSource App - New functionality was added to give the option to automate the Courier Booking Process.
-A new procedure, AutoBookEntry, was created to allow booking of a sales order without showing the booking entry page.
-The AutoBookEntry procedure can be called at the shipping stage if required and can also be called from outside of SD Interface Courier.
+A new procedure, AutoBookEntry, was created to allow booking of a sales order without showing the booking entry page by calling custom code using a PTE App.
+The AutoBookEntry procedure can be called at the shipping stage if required and can also be called from outside of SD Interface Courier using a PTE App.

+- AppSource App - New functionality was added to give the option to use the AutoBookCourier procedure to place Courier Label files out in Azure Blob Storage and to print the Courier Labels from Azure Blob Storage as a PTE App.

 - AppSource App - The Ship to Phone No on the DPD Booking Card was not being populated by the phone number on the order.
 The Ship-to Phone No on the Booking Card is now being populated from the Sell-to Phone from the Sales Order.